 Oncoplastic surgery options are diverse and depend on the breast cancer characteristics, each individual patient’s body, and the patient’s desired outcomes.
 It is important to discuss whether you are a candidate for oncoplastic surgery options with your breast surgeon or plastic surgeon.

-“Oncoplastic surgery is a valuable approach to breast conservation therapy, leaving the patient immediately whole and reconstructed without the potential significant deformity or asymmetry,” says Alexander Nguyen, MD, FACS, CLT, Plastic Surgeon at Reconstructive Microsurgery and Lymphedema Associates, practicing at Medical City Healthcare, a part of Sarah Cannon, The Cancer Institute of HCA Healthcare.
+“Oncoplastic surgery is a valuable approach to breast conservation therapy, leaving the patient immediately whole and reconstructed without the potential significant deformity or asymmetry,” says Alexander Nguyen, MD, FACS, CLT, Plastic Surgeon at Reconstructive Microsurgery and Lymphedema Associates, practicing at Sarah Cannon Cancer Institute at Medical City Healthcare.

 Many patients assume that their insurance will not cover reconstructive surgery on the unaffected breast or necessary follow-up procedures.
 However, federal law requires insurance to cover all stages of breast reconstruction, including symmetry of the other breast, after a mastectomy.